Parliamentary.ai

 Groups Affected

-• Bishops of the Church of England: Lose their automatic right to sit and vote in the House of Lords.
-They may still be appointed to the House of Lords through the standard peerage process.
+• Bishops of the Church of England: They will lose their automatic right to sit and vote in the House of Lords.
+This will potentially impact their influence on parliamentary legislation.

-• House of Lords: Composition of the House of Lords will change.
-The impact on legislative processes may vary.
+• The House of Lords: The composition of the House of Lords will change, altering the balance of power and potentially affecting the legislative process.

 Full Text